Nicotiana rustica: Russia

 In Russia, N. rustica is called makhorka (маxорка).
 Historically, makhorka was smoked mainly by the lower classes.
-N. rustica is a hardy plant and can be grown in most of Russia (as opposed to N. virginiana which requires a warm climate), it was more readily and cheaply available, and did not depend on transport in a country with an underdeveloped road network and climatic portage problems.
-This remained the case until ordinary tobacco became widely available in the 20th century.
+N. rustica is a hardy plant and can be grown in most of Russia (as opposed to other Nicotiana species which require a warm climate), it was more readily and cheaply available, and did not depend on transport in a country with an underdeveloped road network and climatic portage problems.
+This remained the case until cultivated tobacco became widely available in the 20th century.
 During Soviet times, rustic tobacco was an important industrial crop of agriculture.
-In those times, dozens of varieties were bred, some of them considered equal in quality to N. virginiana.
+In those times, dozens of varieties were bred, some of them considered equal in quality to cultivated tobacco.
 In modern times, makhorka is still sometimes smoked by peasants and farmers due to its high availability and being almost free for them.